Information for Authors

 Paper Quality Criteria

 Note that the Editor-in-Chief and Topic Editors pre-screen manuscripts immediately after they are submitted and before they are transmitted to referees for evaluation.
 The purpose of such pre-screening is to verify that the manuscript adheres to minimum criteria set forth by IEEE, as well as by the IEEE MTT Society, and the Journal of Microwaves’ Editor-in-Chief.
 The prescreening is also intended to make sure the journal fulfills its function as representing the full scope of the microwave field and the Microwave Theory and Technology Society, and that it maintains a broad representation of specific topics and articles.
+Additionally, prescreening is used to make certain that the submitted paper meets a set of editorial criteria that includes having sufficient interest to our readers, contains new and generally useful information or results for our technical community, and represents significant, rather than incremental advancements, that can have a major impact on one or more topics that make up our scope.
 Typical pre-screening measures include the following:

 The author(s) have followed the IEEE guidelines for style;